Rounge-lab/mock_mycobiome/README.md

 # Mock mycobiome communities - metagenomic data generation and analysis

 A collection of all scripts and resulting files related to ***"Challenges in capturing the mycobiome from shotgun metagenomic data: lack of software and databases"***.
-Fastq files are deposited in [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) under PRJEB79245

 ### Contents